-Northern Utilities - Base Rates - Maine - On June 28, 2019, Northern Utilities filed a petition with the MPUC seeking an increase to annual base operating revenues of \$7.0 million.
-In addition, Northern Utilities requested approval to implement a multi-year alternative rate mechanism ("Capital Investment Recovery Adjustment" or "CIRA") to allow for the recovery of the costs of replacing and relocating existing facilities and other operational and safety-related system improvements between rate cases.
-On March 26, 2020, the MPUC approved an increase to base revenue of \$3.6M, or a 3.6% increase over the Company's test year operating revenues, effective April 1, 2020.
-The CIRA was not approved.
-The order approved a return on equity of 9.48 %, and a hypothetical capital structure of 50 % equity and 50 % debt.
+Northern Utilities - Base Rates - Maine-On March 26, 2020, the MPUC approved an increase to base revenue of \$3.6 million, or a 3.6% increase over the Company's test year operating revenues, effective April 1, 2020.
+The order approved a return on equity of 9.48%, and a hypothetical capital structure of 50% equity and 50% debt.

-Northern Utilities - Targeted Infrastructure Replacement Adjustment (TIRA) - Maine - The settlement in Northern Utilities' Maine division's 2013 rate case allowed the Company to implement a TIRA rate mechanism to adjust base distribution rates annually to recover the revenue requirements associated with targeted investments in gas distribution system infrastructure replacement and upgrade projects, including the Company's Cast Iron Replacement Program (CIRP).
+Northern Utilities - Targeted Infrastructure Replacement Adjustment (TIRA) - Maine-The settlement in Northern Utilities' Maine division's 2013 rate case allowed the Company to implement a TIRA rate mechanism to adjust base distribution rates annually to recover the revenue requirements associated with targeted investments in gas distribution system infrastructure replacement and upgrade projects, including the Company's Cast Iron Replacement Program (CIRP).
 In its Final Order issued on February 28, 2018 for Northern Utilities' 2017 base rate case, the MPUC approved an extension of the TIRA mechanism, for an additional eight-year period, which will allow for annual rate adjustments through the end of the CIRP program.
-On April 17, 2019, the MPUC approved the Company's request to increase its annual base rates by 2.1%, or \$1.0 million, effective May 1, 2019, to recover the revenue requirements for 2018 eligible facilities.
-The Company's request to increase its annual base rates by \$1.4 million, effective May 1, 2020, to recover the revenue requirements for 2019 eligible facilities was approved by the MPUC on April 29, 2020
+The Company's most recent request under the TIRA mechanism, to increase its annual base rates by \$1.4 million, effective May 1, 2020, to recover the revenue requirements for 2019 eligible facilities, was approved by the MPUC on April 29, 2020.

-Northern Utilities - Base Rates - New Hampshire - On May 2, 2018, the NHPUC approved a settlement agreement providing for a net annual revenue increase of \$3.2 million, incorporating the effect of the TCJA, and an initial step increase to recover post-test year capital investments.
+Northern Utilities - Base Rates - New Hampshire - On May 2, 2018, the NHPUC approved a settlement agreement providing for a net annual revenue increase of \$3.2 million, incorporating the effect of the

+TCJA, and an initial step increase to recover post-test year capital investments.
 The Company's second step increase of approximately \$1.4 million of annual revenue was approved by the NHPUC, effective May 1, 2019, to recover eligible capital investments in 2018.
-According to the terms of the settlement agreement, Northern Utilities' next distribution base rate case shall be based on an historic test year of no earlier than the twelve months ending December 31, 2020.
+According to the terms of the settlement agreement, Northern Utilities' next distribution base rate case shall be based on a historic test year of no earlier than the twelve months ending December 31, 2020.